-- You will have the opportunity to gain the added value of an additional award in Acute Illness Management at the end of the programme.
+- You will have the opportunity to gain the added benefit of additional awards in Acute Illness Management and Mental Health First Aid by the end of the programme.

 - Well equipped state-of-the-art clinical skills lab complete with computerised Sim-man manikin, used to demonstrate both basic and challenging conditions and nursing interventions.

 - The course also offers March and September enrolment